nandikaL/OX24006_EMATM0048/README.md

 Class will be initialized in `main.py` using:
 Hatchery(name of hatchery, supples, amount of starting cash)

 class `Technician` -  name, specialty and days of work, it is meant to be editable.
-However in `main.py`, the total pay has been written as a standard 6000.
+An empty technican class is also initialized at the begining.

 Within this class there are two display methods
 - `Tech_display`  for displaying the technicians after being hired